finbarr/airbrite-api/README.md

         }
     }

-If you want to create a new Airbrite Customer record at the time of creation, include the "customer" connection like so:\
+If you want to create a new Airbrite Customer record at the time of creation, include the "customer" connection and do not include an "_id":

 _This can also include additional properties you would like to associate with the customer..._